cardano-foundation/CIPs/CIP-1694/README.md

 In a _state of no-confidence_, the current committee is no longer able to participate in governance actions and must be replaced before any governance actions can be ratified (see below).
-Any outstanding governance actions are dropped immediately after the protocol enters a state of no-confidence, and will not be enacted.

 #### Constitutional committee keys